TheSpaghettiDetective/obico-server/website/docs/server-guides/faqs.md

 ## Why doesn't the Premium Streaming work? {#why-doesnt-the-premium-streaming-work}

 The Premium Streaming is based on [the WebRTC protocol](https://webrtc.org/).
-WebRTC is an interesting network protocol is very susceptible to network configurations.
+WebRTC is an interesting network protocol that is very susceptible to network configurations.

+If you are not getting the Premium Streaming in your self-hosted server, the first step is to link your printer to [the Obico Cloud](https://app.obico.io) and test it there.
+If the streaming doesn't work in the cloud, you need to follow [this troubleshooting guide](/docs/user-guides/webcam-feed-is-not-showing/) to figure it out.

 If the Premium Streaming works in the Obico Cloud but not in your self-hosted server, chances are there are some problems with your server's network configurations.